marfarma/wp-table-reloaded/trunk/readme.txt

 == License ==

-This plugins is Free Software, released under the GPL version 2.
+This plugin is Free Software, released under the GPL version 2.
 You may use it free of charge for any purposes.
 I kindly ask you for link somewhere on your website http://tobias.baethge.com/.
 This is not required!